top of page

 Start asking questions and develop solutions to offer more PFAS-free products.
 Then be sure to communicate that with customers.
 As the public increases their awareness, they will be looking for information to confirm products are PFAS-free.

 Be an advocate.
 Join the list of companies taking action for removing the use of PFAS.
-A recent study by Safer Chemicals, Healthy Families found that more than 65,000 stores worldwide pledge to eliminate or reduce toxic PFAS “forever chemicals” in food packaging (March 30, 2021).
+A recent study by Toxic Free Future, they have released information that states 150,000 stores have committed to eliminating PFAS in food packaging.
 Read more...

 Resources for Businesses: